 A Label Rouge certified chicken from specially accredited farmers in the Landes region of France.
-Free range and corn fed, reared to a minimum of 81 days.
+Free range and corn fed.
 Excellent flavour, quite leggy and an attractive colour too thanks to the diet of corn.
 Succulent, great for pot roasting and roasting at a lower temperature.

 Poulet Noir, fermiere du Gers, French

 The name comes from the distinctive black legs – another free range, slow-growing, Label Rouge French chicken.
-Reared to a minimum of 81 days, a little leaner than the other types of French chicken so add a little butter to keep it moist.
+They are a little leaner than the other types of French chicken so add a little butter to keep it moist.
 They have lots of flavour – again, slightly gamey – and are the chicken of choice for most Parisian brasseries.

 Canette de Barbarie / Barbarie duckling, French